0xStation/0xrails-periphery/README.md

 ## License

 Direct inquiries for using GroupOS in your own project via [Twitter DM](https://twitter.com/ilikesymmetry).
-Note that GroupOS is currently undergoing a security audit.
+GroupOS has recently completed a security audit by Sayfer Security.
+The audit report can be obtained by contacting us and will be published shortly.

 ## Onchain Deployments
 ### Addresses are consistent across networks